josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 India was not a local network.

 The movement’s political target was domestic, but its audience extended through family, diaspora, education, entertainment, workplaces and technical communities already connecting India to wider publics.
+Diaspora networks could translate and preserve material made less visible at home, while also reproducing unequal authority, losing provenance or carrying hostility across borders.

-The cockroach travelled quickly because the image was globally legible, while the institutional grievance required slower translation and explanation.
+The cockroach travelled quickly because the image was widely legible.
+The institutional grievance required slower explanation.

-Global circulation did not produce one global meaning.
-It created overlapping publics with different knowledge, interests and risks.
+Global circulation did not create one global meaning, and circulation across borders did not by itself establish organisation.

 ---

 ## 🌌 Constellations

-🌐 🕸️ 🛜 ☎️ 👪 🎬 📡 — transnational networks; diaspora; workplaces; family; education; entertainment; translation; international attention.
+🌐 🕸️ 🗺️ 📲 🧿 — transnational circulation; situated diaspora knowledge; translation routes; provenance; unequal visibility.

 ---

 ## ✨ Stardust

-India, Cockroach Janta Party, diaspora, transnational networks, global circulation, global understanding, workplace networks, technical communities, family networks, international media, neighbouring media, translation, overlapping publics, international roaming, professional communities, political interpretation
+india, diaspora, transnational networks, migration selection, caste, translation, provenance, international media, transnational harassment, global circulation

 ---

 ## 🏮 Footer

 *🌐 India Is Not A Local Network* is a living case-study node of the **Polaris Protocol**.
-It examines how a domestic movement acquired global edges through family, diaspora, professional, cultural and technical networks without treating circulation as proof of shared understanding or political effect.
+It examines how a domestic movement acquired global edges through family, diaspora, professional, cultural and technical networks while preserving the difference between circulation, understanding, organisation and political effect.

 > 📡 Cross-references:
 >
 > - [🌒 The Public Comes Outside](./README.md) — *how shared grievance became visible public capacity*
-> - [🪳 Why The Cockroach Worked](./🪳_why_the_cockroach_worked.md) — *the symbol that travelled more easily than the full institutional story*
-> - [🧠 The Meme Became Infrastructure](./🧠_the_meme_became_infrastructure.md) — *translation and professional networks as operational capacity*
-> - [🕳️ The Hidden Transcript Found A Mascot](./🕳️_the_hidden_transcript_found_a_mascot.md) — *private and intimate circulation before broad visibility*
-> - [🗻 The Public Was Not Flat](./🗻_the_public_was_not_flat.md) — *unequal access to transnational visibility and interpretation*
+> - [🗻 The Public Was Not Flat](./🗻_the_public_was_not_flat.md) — *migration, caste and unequal access to international visibility*
-> - [🎶 The Pressure Valve Had A Soundtrack](./🎶_the_pressure_valve_had_a_soundtrack.md) — *how songs, jokes and clips travelled through overlapping publics*
+> - [🎶 The Pressure Valve Had A Soundtrack](./🎶_the_pressure_valve_had_a_soundtrack.md) — *language, performance and cultural memory in circulation*
-> - [📺 When The Public Broke The Broadcast](./📺_when_the_public_broke_the_broadcast.md) — *how international attention expanded reporting pathways*
+> - [📺 When The Public Broke The Broadcast](./📺_when_the_public_broke_the_broadcast.md) — *visibility, source pathways and narrative authority*
-> - [🌸 When Containment Becomes Content](./🌸_when_containment_becomes_content.md) — *how domestic suppression could create transnational evidence*
+> - [🌸 When Containment Becomes Content](./🌸_when_containment_becomes_content.md) — *the conditions under which restriction becomes preservable evidence*
 > - [🦁 Women Are The Smoke Alarm](./🦁_women_are_the_smoke_alarm.md) — *women as one possible transnational recognition public*
-> - [🌕 What The Movement Was Up Against](../🌕_What_The_Movement_Was_Up_Against/README.md) — *the later regional, platform, surveillance and institutional analysis*
+> - [🌕 What The Movement Was Up Against](../🌕_What_The_Movement_Was_Up_Against/README.md) — *the deeper platform, surveillance and institutional analysis*
-> - [🗞️ For Readers And Newsrooms](../🗞️_For_Readers_And_Newsrooms/README.md) — *method for translation, attribution and international reporting*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2026-07-28_
+_Last updated: 2026-08-04_